Plans & Pricing

 Which networks have fair usage policies on unlimited data?

-The following networks apply a fair usage threshold on their unlimited data plans.
-Always check the current terms on the network's website before signing up as these figures can change:
+The following networks apply a stated fair usage threshold on their unlimited data plans.
+Always check the current terms on the network's website before signing up, as these figures can change:

 • EE: 600GB per month.
 Exceeding this twice within six months may result in speed restrictions or a transfer to a different plan.